Year-End Deadlines and Dates for Employee Benefit Plans

 The end of 2025 brings two important deadlines and dates for employers that sponsor 401(k) plans, 403(b) plans, governmental 457(b) plans, and group health plans.

-Final regulations require retirement plan sponsors to designate age 50 catch-up contributions as Roth contributions for participants with annual FICA wages greater than $150,000 (as adjusted for inflation) in the prior year.
-Retirement plans must implement this requirement by January 1, 2026.
-The final regulations generally become effective on January 1, 2027.
+Beginning January 1, 2026, participants with prior year FICA wages greater than $150,000 (as adjusted for inflation in future years) who wish to make age 50 catch-up contributions and/or age 60-63 super-catch-up contributions) must do so on a Roth contribution basis.
+The IRS has issued final regulations with many details regarding implementation of this requirement.
+The regulations become effective January 1, 2027.
+For 2026, good faith compliance is required.
 For more information on this new retirement plan requirement, please see a prior client alert issued by Venable’s Employee Benefits and Executive Compensation Group here.

 Group Health Plans: Gag Clause Attestation